 1. Cold Chain Logistics

 Developments in reefer transportation and logistics have facilitated the growth in the global demand for cold chain products.
-Although the reefer is a homogeneous transportation product, the markets it services are highly heterogeneous, ranging from agricultural goods, pharmaceuticals, chemicals, and even fresh flowers.
+Although the reefer is a homogeneous transportation product, the markets it services are highly heterogeneous, ranging from agricultural goods, to pharmaceuticals and chemicals, and even fresh flowers.

-By the early 20th century, the invention of refrigeration allowed producing ice locally and year-round.
-This marked the downfall of the conventional ice trade and the construction of the first refrigerated ships in the 1880s, where a section of the cargo hold was refrigerated.
+By the early 20th century, the invention of refrigeration allowed for local, year-round production of ice.
+This marked the downfall of the conventional ice trade with the construction of the first refrigerated ships in the 1880s, where a section of the cargo hold was refrigerated.
 At that time, France was starting to receive large shipments of frozen meat and mutton carcasses from South America, while Great Britain imported frozen beef from Australia and pork and other meat from New Zealand.
 This process was incited by a shortage of meat production in Europe and substantial surpluses in developing countries.
 By 1910, 600,000 tons of frozen meat were being brought into Great Britain alone.

-In addition to frozen meat and fish, refrigeration allowed for the setting of tropical fruit trades that required the design of specialized reefer ships designed for that sole purpose.
+In addition to frozen meat and fish, refrigeration allowed for the setting up of tropical fruit trades that required specialized reefer ships designed for that sole purpose.
 The first reefer ship for the banana trade was introduced in 1902 by the United Food Company to carry tropical fruits from Central America to the United States.
-This enabled the banana to move from an exotic fruit that had a small market because it arrived in markets too ripe, to one of the world’s most consumed fruit and fifth most traded agricultural commodity.
+This enabled the banana to move from being an exotic fruit that had a small market because it arrived too ripe, to one of the world’s most consumed fruit and the fifth most traded agricultural commodity.
 A whole range of handling procedures and equipment has been developed, making the banana a core driver of cold chain logistics.
 Its impacts on the reefer industry were monumental and incited the construction of cold storage facilities near ports.

 Globalization and more reliable cold chains can significantly impact supply chains by expanding available options in terms of locations and processes.
 This results in an increase in the quantity and quality of products available on markets as well as lower costs.